cenwadike/sonic-lend/README.md

 ## Sonic Advantage

-SonicLend taps into Sonic SVM’s sharding and efficiency to deliver a lending protocol that’s secure, scalable, and capital-efficient—ready for the future of DeFi.
+Lend taps into Sonic SVM’s sharding and efficiency to deliver a lending protocol that’s secure, scalable, and capital-efficient—ready for the future of DeFi.

 ---

 **Deploy**: `anchor deploy --provider.cluster https://testnet.sonic.game`
-**Contribute**: Open an issue or PR on Sonic testnet!
+**Contribute**: Open an issue or PR.